epaule/Physalia-Manual-Genome-Curation/Session3.2.md

 - ilPhyMess1 (lepidoptera): Does this sample come from the homo or heterogametic sex?
 Which would the sex chromosomes be?
 - ilProSehe1 (lepidoptera): Does this sample come from the homo or heterogametic sex?
 Check for Nucmer alignment for sex chromosome identification.
-- laPotLuce1 (monocot): what do you the faded paralell lines among some of the chromosomes would be?
+- laPotLuce1 (monocot): what do you think the faded paralell lines among some of the chromosomes would be?

 > [!TIP]